blurrycontour/zuul-gerrit/doc/source/drivers/timer.rst

       The time specification in cron syntax.
 Only the 5 part syntax is supported, not the symbolic names.
 Example: ``0 0 * * *`` runs at midnight.
-The first weekday is Monday.
+The first weekday is Monday (0), and the last is Sunday (6)  This does diff from slightly from cron.
 An optional 6th part specifies seconds.
 The optional 7th part specifies a jitter in seconds.
 This delays the trigger randomly, limited by the specified value.
 Example ``0 0 * * * * 60`` runs at midnight or randomly up to 60 seconds later.
 The jitter is